 As a mobile, landline or internet customer, you’re protected by certain rules.
 These rules cover things like advertising, billing and complaints-handling.
-If you’ve got problems with your telco provider, it’s important to know that you’re protected, under what’s known as the Telecommunications Consumer Protections (TCP) Code.
+If you’ve got problems with your telco provider, it’s important to know that you’re protected, under the Telecommunications Consumer Protections (TCP) Code and the Complaints Handling Standard.

 Understand what you’re signing up for